LL.M. in U.S. Law

 How the program works

-The LL.M. in U.S. Law at UF is designed for graduates of non-U.S. law schools.
+The LL.M. in U.S. Law at UF Levin College of Law is designed for graduates of non-U.S. law schools.
 Students typically earn the degree within one year upon successful completion of 26 semester hours of coursework.
 Our broad curriculum allows students to generalize or focus on specific areas of law.

-Students admitted to the LL.M. in U.S. Law are required to take the following courses: (1) Introduction to the Legal System of the United States: Part I (two credits); (2) Introduction to the Legal System of the United States: Part II (two credits); (3) Legal Writing and Research for LL.M. in Comparative Law (two credits); and (4) Directed Research for LL.M. in Comparative Law (2 credits).
+Students admitted to the LL.M. in U.S. Law are required to take the following courses: (1) Introduction to the Legal System of the United States: Part I (two credits); and (2) Legal Writing and Research for LL.M. in Comparative Law (two credits).
 Students choose the remainder of courses from the LL.M. eligible courses in the J.D. curricula.
 View the full course list.

 - Transcript (Original Language & English Translation)